Malaysia's November CPI rises 4% year-on-year, in line with forecast

-KUALA LUMPUR, Dec 23 (Reuters) - Malaysia's consumer price index (CPI) rose 4% from a year earlier in November, government data showed on Friday.
+KUALA LUMPUR, Dec 23 (Reuters) - Malaysia's consumer price index (CPI) in Novemberremained at a 4% growth from a year ago, in line with expectations, according to government data on Friday.

-The rise was in line with the 3.9% growth forecast by 17 economists in a Reuters poll.
-In October, the index had risen 4%.

 ((rozanna.latiff@thomsonreuters.com; +603 2333 8004; Reuters Messaging: @rozlatiff on Twitter))